-Inside: 60 gift ideas for minimalists for any gift-giving occasion – birthdays, thank-you’s or Christmas.
+Inside: Practical gifts for minimalists for any gift-giving occasion – birthdays, thank-you’s or Christmas.
 Plus, help understanding why choosing gifts for minimalists can be so challenging (read: frustrating!).

 I want to personally apologize on behalf of all minimalists for how difficult we can make gift-giving.

 I know!
 It shouldn’t be so dang hard to give someone a GIFT.

 Whether you’re shopping for a birthday, anniversary or Christmas gift, minimalists can stump even the most thoughtful gift-giver.

 And even when you come up with something YOU think is brilliant, how do you know for sure it’s not going to end up in the donation bin?